Ilhmrmdhnn/E-commerce-Analytics/README.md

 - Product Dataset
 - Sellers Dataset

-### Langkah-langkah Kunci dalam Persiapan Data:
+### Key Steps in Data Preparation:
-- Pembersihaan setiap datasets
+- Cleaning each dataset
 	- Size
 	- Duplicate
 	- Missing Value
-- Penggabungan dataset yang relevan menjadi 1 kesatuan
+- Merging relevant datasets into a single entity
-- Penanganan nilai yang hilang menggunakan imputasi mean
+- Handling missing values using mean imputation
-- Konversi kolom tanggal ke format datetime
+- Converting date columns to datetime format
-- Rekayasa fitur (misalnya, menghitung hari pengiriman)
+- Feature engineering (e.g., calculating delivery days)
-- Normalisasi fitur numerik
+- Normalizing numerical features
 - Features Engineering

-# Analisis Dasar
+# Basic Analysis
-Fase analisis dasar mengungkapkan beberapa wawasan:
+The basic analysis phase reveals several insights:

 ## Describe Stats:

 ![Describe](https://github.com/user-attachments/assets/2a328c11-6698-4d3e-9be8-0d11a2860416)

-Data ini menunjukkan data deskriptif untuk berbagai fitur yang terkait dengan pesanan online.
-Berikut adalah deskripsi dan interpretasi untuk setiap fitur:
+This data shows descriptive statistics for various features related to online orders.
+Here are descriptions and interpretations for each feature:
-### Fitur dan Interpretasi
+### Feature and Interpretation
-- **order_purchase_timestamp**: Tanggal dan waktu ketika pesanan dibuat.
+- **order_purchase_timestamp**: Date and time when the order was placed.
-  Rentang tanggal: Oktober 2016 - Agustus 2018
+  Date range: October 2016 - August 2018
-  Rata-rata tanggal pembelian: Desember 2017
+  Average purchase date: December 2017
-- **order_delivered_customer_date**: Tanggal dan waktu ketika pesanan dikirimkan ke pelanggan.
+- **order_delivered_customer_date**: Date and time when the order was delivered to the customer.
-  Rentang tanggal: Oktober 2016 - Oktober 2018
+  Date range: October 2016 - October 2018
-  Rata-rata tanggal pengiriman: Januari 2018
+  Average delivery date: January 2018
-- **order_estimated_delivery_date**: Tanggal dan waktu yang diperkirakan untuk pengiriman pesanan.
+- **order_estimated_delivery_date**: Estimated date and time for order delivery.
-  Rentang tanggal: Oktober 2016 - Oktober 2018
+  Date range: October 2016 - October 2018
-  Rata-rata tanggal pengiriman yang diperkirakan: Januari 2018
+  Average estimated delivery date: January 2018
-- **customer_zip_code_prefix**: Kode pos pelanggan yang dipotong.
+- **customer_zip_code_prefix**: Customer's zip code prefix.
-  Rentang kode pos: 1003 - 99980
+  Zip code range: 1003 - 99980
-  Rata-rata kode pos: 34320
+  Average zip code: 34320
-- **order_item_id**: ID unik untuk setiap item dalam pesanan.
+- **order_item_id**: Unique ID for each item in the order.
-  Rentang ID item: 1 - 21
+  Item ID range: 1 - 21
-  Rata-rata ID item: 1
+  Average item ID: 1
-- **price**: Harga item dalam pesanan.
+- **price**: Price of the item in the order.
-  Rentang harga: 0.85 - 6735
+  Price range: 0.85 - 6735
-  Rata-rata harga: 122
+  Average price: 122
-- **freight_value**: Biaya pengiriman untuk pesanan.
+- **freight_value**: Shipping cost for the order.
-  Rentang biaya pengiriman: 0 - 375.28
+  Shipping cost range: 0 - 375.28
-  Rata-rata biaya pengiriman: 20
+  Average shipping cost: 20
-- **payment_sequential**: Nomor urut pembayaran untuk pesanan.
+- **payment_sequential**: Sequential number of the payment for the order.
-  Rentang nomor urut pembayaran: 1 - 13
+  Payment sequential number range: 1 - 13
-  Rata-rata nomor urut pembayaran: 1
+  Average payment sequential number: 1
-- **payment_installments**: Jumlah cicilan pembayaran untuk pesanan.
+- **payment_installments**: Number of installments for the payment of the order.
-  Rentang jumlah cicilan: 1 - 24
+  Number of installments range: 1 - 24
-  Rata-rata jumlah cicilan: 3
+  Average number of installments: 3
-- **payment_value**: Nilai total pembayaran untuk pesanan.
+- **payment_value**: Total value of the payment for the order.
-  Rentang nilai pembayaran: 0 - 13664.08
+  Payment value range: 0 - 13664.08
-  Rata-rata nilai pembayaran: 185
+  Average payment value: 185
-- **review_score**: Skor ulasan pelanggan untuk pesanan.
+- **review_score**: Customer review score for the order.
-  Rentang skor ulasan: 1 - 5
+  Review score range: 1 - 5
-  Rata-rata skor ulasan: 3.6
+  Average review score: 3.6
-- **product_name_length**: Panjang nama produk dalam karakter.
+- **product_name_length**: Length of the product name in characters.
-  Rentang panjang nama produk: 5 - 720
+  Product name length range: 5 - 720
-  Rata-rata panjang nama produk: 48
+  Average product name length: 48
-- **product_description_length**: Panjang deskripsi produk dalam karakter.
+- **product_description_length**: Length of the product description in characters.
-  Rentang panjang deskripsi produk: 4 - 3992
+  Product description length range: 4 - 3992
-  Rata-rata panjang deskripsi produk: 769
+  Average product description length: 769
-- **product_photos_qty**: Jumlah foto produk dalam pesanan.
+- **product_photos_qty**: Number of product photos in the order.
-  Rentang jumlah foto: 1 - 19
+  Number of photos range: 1 - 19
-  Rata-rata jumlah foto: 2
+  Average number of photos: 2
-- **product_weight_g**: Berat produk dalam gram.
+- **product_weight_g**: Weight of the product in grams.
-  Rentang berat produk: 0 - 30000
+  Product weight range: 0 - 30000
-  Rata-rata berat produk: 2274
+  Average product weight: 2274
-- **product_length_cm**: Panjang produk dalam sentimeter.
+- **product_length_cm**: Length of the product in centimeters.
-  Rentang panjang produk: 7 - 105
+  Product length range: 7 - 105
-  Rata-rata panjang produk: 30
+  Average product length: 30
-- **product_height_cm**: Tinggi produk dalam sentimeter.
+- **product_height_cm**: Height of the product in centimeters.
-  Rentang tinggi produk: 2 - 105
+  Product height range: 2 - 105
-  Rata-rata tinggi produk: 17
+  Average product height: 17
-- **product_width_cm**: Lebar produk dalam sentimeter.
+- **product_width_cm**: Width of the product in centimeters.
-  Rentang lebar produk: 6 - 118
+  Product width range: 6 - 118
-  Rata-rata lebar produk: 23
+  Average product width: 23
-- **seller_zip_code_prefix**: Kode pos penjual yang dipotong.
+- **seller_zip_code_prefix**: Seller's zip code prefix.
-  Rentang kode pos: 1001 - 99730
+  Zip code range: 1001 - 99730
-  Rata-rata kode pos: 24343
+  Average zip code: 24343
-- **geolocation_zip_code_prefix**: Kode pos lokasi geografis yang dipotong.
+- **geolocation_zip_code_prefix**: Zip code prefix of the geolocation.
-  Rentang kode pos: 1003 - 99980
+  Zip code range: 1003 - 99980
-  Rata-rata kode pos: 34320
+  Average zip code: 34320
-- **geolocation_lat**: Lintang lokasi geografis.
+- **geolocation_lat**: Latitude of the geolocation.
-  Rentang lintang: -36.605374 - 42.428884
+  Latitude range: -36.605374 - 42.428884
-  Rata-rata lintang: -21.669125
+  Average latitude: -21.669125
-- **geolocation_lng**: Bujur lokasi geografis.
+- **geolocation_lng**: Longitude of the geolocation.
-  Rentang bujur: -101.466766 - -4.947823
+  Longitude range: -101.466766 - -4.947823
-  Rata-rata bujur: -46.00489
+  Average longitude: -46.00489
-- **order_delivery_days**: Jumlah hari yang dibutuhkan untuk mengirimkan pesanan.
+- **order_delivery_days**: Number of days taken to deliver the order.
-  Rentang jumlah hari: 0 - 195
+  Number of days range: 0 - 195
-  Rata-rata jumlah hari: 12
+  Average number of days: 12
-- **estimated_delivery_days**: Jumlah hari yang diperkirakan untuk mengirimkan pesanan.
+- **estimated_delivery_days**: Number of days estimated to deliver the order.
-  Rentang jumlah hari: 2 - 155
+  Number of days range: 2 - 155
-  Rata-rata jumlah hari: 24
+  Average number of days: 24

-### Interpretasi
+### Interpretation

-Data ini dapat digunakan untuk memahami pola pembelian, perilaku pengiriman, dan preferensi pelanggan:
+This data can be used to understand purchase patterns, delivery behavior, and customer preferences:
-- **Waktu Pengiriman**: Rata-rata waktu pengiriman sekitar 12 hari, sementara waktu pengiriman yang diperkirakan sekitar 24 hari, menunjukkan bahwa pengiriman seringkali lebih cepat dari yang diperkirakan.
+- **Delivery Time**: The average delivery time is around 12 days, while the estimated delivery time is around 24 days, indicating that deliveries are often faster than estimated.
-- **Biaya Pengiriman**: Rata-rata biaya pengiriman sekitar 20, menunjukkan bahwa pengiriman merupakan bagian penting dari biaya pesanan.
+- **Shipping Costs**: The average shipping cost is around 20, indicating that shipping is a significant part of the order cost.
-- **Peningkatan Area**: Data ini dapat digunakan untuk mengidentifikasi area yang perlu ditingkatkan, seperti waktu pengiriman yang tidak akurat atau biaya pengiriman yang tinggi.
+- **Improvement Areas**: This data can be used to identify areas for improvement, such as inaccurate delivery times or high shipping costs.

-### Distribusi Status Pesanan:
+### Order Status Distribution:

 ![Order Status](https://github.com/user-attachments/assets/dc7ee13e-10f9-4851-8d93-9003460dbb53)

 - **Delivered**: 4759405
 - **Canceled**: 612

-**Insight**: Mayoritas pesanan berhasil dikirimkan, dengan tingkat pembatalan yang relatif rendah.
+**Insight**: The majority of orders were successfully delivered, with a relatively low cancellation rate.

-### 10 Kategori Produk Teratas berdasarkan Nilai Pesanan Rata-rata:
+### Top 10 Product Categories by Average Order Value:

 ![Top 10](https://github.com/user-attachments/assets/583fe5c6-4209-4481-abfe-2bf357802b4c)